Teslagrad

+The game revolves around magnetism and electromagenic powers to solve puzzles while uncovering a conspiracy involving a despotic king.
+It received generally positive reviews.

-A sequel, Teslagrad 2, was announced in September 2020.
+A sequel, Teslagrad 2, was released in 2023.

 Gameplay

 Teslagrad is a 2.5D puzzle-platformer with action elements, where magnetism and other electromagnetic powers are the key to go throughout the game, and thereby discover the secrets kept in the long abandoned Tesla Tower.
 The game features minimal combat segments coupled with electric-based puzzle sections and precise platforming.
 Teslagrad is set in a steampunk-inspired version of old Europe, in a non-linear world with more than a hundred hand-drawn environments.

 The player controls a young boy, who suddenly finds himself embroiled in a long-forgotten conspiracy involving the despotic king who has ruled the nation with an iron fist for several years.
 The game offers various upgrades and items as the game progresses.

 Plot

 In the Kingdom of Elektropia, a king rules with an iron fist, combating and destroying a sect of technological wizards who have a massive tower in the middle of the city named Teslagrad.
 The name Teslagrad is built from a name and a word, the inventor Tesla and the Slavic word Grad for City.
 One day, a young orphaned boy finds himself hounded by the King's guards, fleeing into the deserted tower and uncovering the history of the conflict.